-Dillon Beede, Visiting Instructor of Voice and Choral Music, teaches studio voice, directs choral ensembles and is Music Director for musical productions.
+Dillon Beede, Visiting Assistant Professor of Voice and Choral Music, teaches studio voice, lyric diction, ear training, directs choral ensembles and is Music Director for musical productions.
 He joined Hastings College in 2015.

 His graduate voice research studied the effects of musical exercises in combination with Stemple’s vocal function exercises for male to female transgender voice modification.
 He completed his graduate recital studying with Dr. Christopher Arneson performing works by Ravel, Rorem, Mozart, Dørumsgaard and Rossini.
 Upon completion of his Master of Music in Voice Performance and Vocal Pedagogy, he held a private voice studio in the Princeton community teaching students of all skill levels as well as specializing in transgender voice modification.

 In 2015, he returned to Hastings College to teach music, recruit for the fine and performing arts and maintain a private voice studio in Hastings, Nebraska.
 He also serves as Director of Voice and Program Coordinator for Open Space for the Performing Arts.

 His professional memberships include the National Association of Teachers of Singing, National Association for Music Education, Omicron Delta Kappa, Alpha Psi Omega and Phi Mu Alpha Sinfonia.